Iskysir/sqlite-okapi-bm25/README.md

     SELECT title FROM documents
       WHERE title MATCH <query>
-      ORDER BY okapi_bm25(matchinfo(documents, 'pcnalx'), 0) DESC
+      ORDER BY okapi_bm25(matchinfo(documents, 'pcxnal'), 0) DESC

-The `matchinfo` function **must** be called with `'pcnalx'` as the second argument.
+The `matchinfo` function **must** be called with `'pcxnal'` as the second argument.
 This argument defines the structure of the data given to the `okapi_bm25` function, which accepts the data in only one form.
 If the `matchinfo` function is called with a different second argument, the extension may provide incorrect results or fail to work entirely.

 The `okapi_bm25` function only calculates the score for one column at a time.
 The `searchColumn` argument, provided as `0` in the example above, specifies the column it will use.
 The number is the index of the column within the FTS table.
 Here's a schema for the example above: